Build it LEED

 - Durability Inspection Checklist (Dur Insp Chklst tab)

-* Volume Registration 10 or more single family homes or Multi-family Buildings is able to discounted.
+* Volume Registration 10 or more single family homes or Multi-family Buildings is able to be discounted.
+(50 + Unit projects for Multi family for certification are $0 .04 (Non Silver Member) & $0.03 (Silver member)

 Definitions: Green Rater – One or more individuals who visit the building site to ensure that the builder adheres to the integrity of the LEED for Homes program.
 All Green Raters must be approved by AES.
 There are four required inspections.